Universality in Quantum Communication: The New Era of a Global Quantum Internet

 Key components of universal quantum communication

-Photonic front-ends & wavelength conversion — convert flying qubits between telecom bands and satellite wavelengths.
+Photonic front-ends & wavelength conversion — enabled by advances in quantum structured light and engineered photons, allow flying qubits to move between telecom fibers and satellite wavelengths.

 Quantum memories & repeaters — temporarily store qubits for entanglement swapping; essential for long distances.